 We are as much in a civil war now as we were when the North and South fought brother against brother in 1860’s Gettysberg.
 Only now it is not only about race and slavery.
 It is about gender and religion and sexuality too.

-The events in Charlottesville, Virginia draw us back into those troubling days of segregation.
+The events in Charlottesville, Virginia in August 2017 drew us back into those troubling days of segregation.
 Those days when the color of your skin meant you could not be trusted, when the color of your skin meant you were not worthy to sit towards the front of the bus.

 Escalating to a state of emergency, counter-protesters joined the milieu, and violence erupted from both sides.
 Let me say here that violence is never the answer.
 That didn’t stop Neo-Nazi James Alex Fields Jr. from driving into a group of counter-protesters, injuring 19 people and killing 32-year-old paralegal Heather Heyer.